Building the Resume

 While there is no exact way to write a resume, there are definite do’s and don’ts.
 The sections below present some of the most common recommendations for different sections of your resume, with tips to help build a solid resume followed by LIS resume examples to review.

 - Research the company.
 Focus on the employer and what you can contribute, vs. describing what you hope to gain.

-- Highlight the best of what you have done as it relates to the position you are applying for.
+- Highlight your most outstanding, relevant strengths as they relate to the position you are applying for.

-- Tailor your statements to specific job requirements and qualifications.
+- As possible, tailor your statements to specific job requirements and qualifications.

-- Focus on most impressive achievements (including volunteer and/or student accomplishments) based on the position you are applying for.
+- Focus on your most impressive achievements (including volunteer and/or student accomplishments) based on the position you are applying for.

 - Examples of Summary of Qualifications Statements